How to Present a Short Sale Offer Directly to the Bank

-Authorization for Third Party to Talk to Short Sale Bank
+Authorization for a Third Party to Talk to the Short Sale Bank

 If a bank is a stickler for details (and most are) the bank might not talk to any random potential buyer who calls to discuss a particular short sale.
 That's because the bank will most likely require a third party authorization to be signed by the borrower.
 The borrower is unlikely to sign this authorization, which would allow a complete stranger access to the borrower's personal information, which would be anything discussed regarding his loan with the short sale bank.